WORLD CUP REPRESENTATION!

 2006 saw a ‘club first’ with the U12G/1A “Strikers” team making the final of the State Cup.
 And the following year, the club won its first ever Women’s titles – including a First Grade Premiership, won against Enfield under captain Nicky Farman.

 In 2001, the CDSFA Office at the Tempe Leagues and Bowling Club, where CDSFA meetings were typically held, was destroyed by fire.
 Many important records were lost, as well as its computing and copyrighting equipment, and perhaps even the ‘Best and Fairest Club Trophy’, which was never received by winning club BDFC in 2002.
 Marrickville Council refused to renew the CDSFA’s lease at Tempe, meaning that the association was left without office or equipment.

 Meetings were relocated to the Roselands Club Buildings at Bennett Park until this building was also set on fire.
 The matter was in the hands of the police for two years.
 The outcome of the investigation is unknown (if you can shed any light, get in touch!).

-The purge continued, if in other less high-temperature ways at the CDSFA.
-By 2003, the executive committee of the CDSFA had been forced to resign over “certain financial and management irregularities”.
-While BDFC had a delegate at this time in Chris Dunkerley (also Secretary), there was no representation on any CDSFA committee, which was a troubling state of affairs.
+The purge continued, if in other, less high-temperature ways at the CDSFA.
+By 2003, their executive committee had been forced to resign over “certain financial and management irregularities”.
+While BDFC had a delegate at this time in Chris Dunkerley (also Secretary), there was no representation on any CDSFA committee, which was seen to be a troubling state of affairs.

 “Our club is large in numbers by anyone’s standards and we need more people to get involved with the administrative side of the Club and the Association – I would say at least twice the number of good souls who currently ‘make things happen,’” said Chris Dunkerley.